NicolasAndruzzi/vscode-personal-setup/README.md

 code --install-extension <ext
 ```

-> To install all of the linked extensions, you can run:
+> To install all of the listed extensions, you can run:
 >
 > ```
 > code --install extension CoenraadS.bracket-pair-colorizer-2